CristianLovito/olist-sales-funnel-analysis/README.md

 ### 📦 Step 3:  `order_delivered_customer_date` and Delivery Time Calculation

-This step focuses on cleaning the final delivery timestamp to customers and computing realistic delivery durations.
-We apply quality filters to ensure logical delivery sequences and eliminate outliers in delivery speed.
+This step focuses on cleaning the **final delivery timestamp** to customers and computing **realistic delivery durations**.
+We apply quality filters to ensure logical delivery sequences and eliminate outliers in **delivery speed**.

 ```sql
 WITH cleaned_orders_step3 AS (